Dog Friendly Belfast

 - Food staff must wash their hands immediately if they have direct or indirect contact with dogs.

-- Restrict dogs to parts of the premises to ensure hygiene standards are maintained.
+- Restrict dogs to certain parts of the premises.

 - Materials or objects that have been in contact with dogs, including dog bowls, should not be brought into food areas and should not be cleaned in food equipment or utensil sinks.